Northern two-lined salamander: Adult ecology

 Once the larvae reach their maximum size, metamorphosis occurs.
 Sexual maturity is reached in this species at three to four years old.
 The adults and juveniles tend to be restricted to the stream edges, hiding under rocks and other debris during the day.
 Seasonal migration does occur, but not all individuals undertake them.
 Research done in Quebec suggests a postbreeding migration into the forest occurs in June.
 These adult salamanders may move over 100 m from the stream.
 The second migration is that of the newly metamorphosed juveniles leaving the stream, but they tend to remain closer to it.
 About 75% of individuals dispersing over 100 m into the forest did not return, and they were believed to have been consumed by predators.
 The majority of above-ground movements are made after dark and in wet weather.
 The diets of the adults are more wide-ranging than the larvae because of the amount of habitat that can be exploited, both terrestrial and aquatic.
 The movements of juveniles and adults usually occurs in the first hour after dark, when they emerge from under their retreats and forage along the stream bank or forest floor.
-Food items recorded include wood roaches, arachnids, worms, isopods, millipedes, centipedes, beetles, snails, springtails, flies, hymenopterans, sowbugs, mayflies, annelids, stonefly nymphs, and thrips and rarely trout fry.
+Food items recorded include wood roaches, arachnids, worms, isopods, millipedes, centipedes, beetles, snails, springtails, flies, hymenopterans, sowbugs, midges, mayflies, annelids, stonefly nymphs, caddisfly larvae, thrips and rarely trout fry.
 Adult population densities are variable by habitat quality.
 Adults are also territorial, so if resources are scarce, the population is less dense.
 In some populations, densities are as low as 0.02-0.04 animals/m2.
 In other areas, localized densities can be as high as 11 individuals /m2.
 Adults overwinter up to 80 cm deep into the soil of the stream bank in cold climates, but may remain somewhat active in southern regions, and may continue feeding during this period.